mattt/AnyLanguageModel/README.md

 @_exported import AnyLanguageModel
 ```

-**4. Add the local package to your Xcode project**
+**4. Add the local package to your Xcode project**:

-as a dependency using "Add Local..." in the project settings.
+Open your project settings,
+navigate to the "Package Dependencies" tab,
+and click "+" → "Add Local..." to select the `Packages/MyAppKit` directory.

 Your app can now import `AnyLanguageModel` with MLX support enabled.